Dr. Robert Murphy: Infinite Banking – Increasing Capital and Cashflow

 Bob Murphy read Nelson Nash’s book, Becoming Your Own Banker.
 He thought Nelson was a nice guy with nice ideas, but as a trained economist, he didn’t think the ideas made sense at first.
 Having no familiarity with permanent life insurance, he didn’t understand how it worked.

 Bob did his due diligence by reading insurance books and talking to actuaries of life insurance companies.
 When he vetted infinite banking from his own perspective and interpreted what Nelson Nash said from the framework that he was familiar with, he saw that it was quite simple.

 Eventually, as Bob’s understanding flourished, he and Carlos co-authored the book, How Privatized Banking Really Works.

 Five years ago, Bob started his own infinite banking system with a Specially Designed Whole Life Insurance Policy.
 He’s now a personal user and evangelist for infinite banking.
 However, to this day, he is not a licensed agent and does not sell or receive a commission from the sale of life insurance.

 He explains that the special design of a whole life insurance policy used for infinite banking builds up cash value much more quickly, compared with a standard whole life policy.

 Bob went on to develop the Practitioner’s Program with the Nelson Nash Institute, in-depth training for financial services professionals who implement the infinite banking concepts with their clients.

-Pointing to easy access to your cash value with the guaranteed loan feature, Bob says that he uses his life insurance in conjunction with his business.
+Pointing to easy access to your cash value with the guaranteed loan feature, Robert Murphy says that he uses his life insurance in conjunction with his business.
 If he has a cash flow problem, he calls up the life insurance company, and they send him a check in the mail.